What is a Value Proposition?

 A value proposition is a brief statement of how people who do business with you are better off from your services.

-It is not a mission statement, promotional statement, or brand or core expertise.
+It is not a mission statement, promotional statement, brand, or core expertise.

 - Offer a compelling reason for the buyer’s interests to be met.